Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 Bricklet plugins
 ----------------

-To compile a Bricklet firmware you first have to link in the ``bricklib`` and the ``brickletlib`` and generate the ``Makefile`` (e.g. for the Master Brick)::
+To compile a Bricklet plguin you first have to link in the ``bricklib`` and the ``brickletlib`` and generate the ``Makefile`` (e.g. for the Master Brick)::